pjj/Emacs-nsh/README.md

 Learn to M-x nsh in Emacs buffers and there is no going back to terminals!

 Nsh adds amazing features to shells within buffers.
 Name your shells, and it will automatically keep separate histories for each of your named shells.
 Get Dropbox, and it will allow you to access all your named-shell histories from all of your synced machines (or use git to automagically store and sync them).
+Bookmark your nsh and restore it at the correct directory.
+Drop an nsh at your project's root.
 I've used nsh for years, and it has saved me tons of time (it only gets better over time).
 With a simple rg in your nsh_history directory you can find commands you issued years ago.

 ## Installation instructions: